webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_6.markdown

 | Slippage Percentage        | <1%               | Per transaction      |
 | Audit Risk Score           | <10               | Per audit (3–6 months) |

-By implementing these strategies, developers can ensure that the DUNE system upholds quantitative conservation, delivering a secure, transparent, and efficient decentralized exchange within the PROJECT DUNES ecosystem.
+By implementing these strategies, developers can ensure that the DUNE system upholds quantitative conservation, delivering a secure, transparent, and efficient decentralized exchange.